 When you marry someone who has minor children, you’ll want to consider what will happen to those children in the event you or your spouse dies.
 Do you want to provide for the children in the event you die?
 If you spouse dies, will the children live with you or with their other parent or family member?
 Because child custody issues can be complicated when the person who wants custody isn’t biologically related to the child, you’ll want to make sure that you get advice from an attorney on this issue.
 If either or you brings substantial assets into your relationship, you may also want to make sure that your children retain the right to those assets in the event that you and your spouse divorce.

 One way to plan ahead is to make sure your estates are distributed according to your wishes.
-Both spouses and any children must clearly understand what those wishes are.
-For example, you and your spouse may want to set up one or more trusts for your children and/or one another, or you may want to execute a prenuptial agreement along with your will.
+Both spouses and any adult children must clearly understand what those wishes are.
+For example, you and your spouse may want to set up one or more trusts for your children and/or one another, or you may want to execute or modify a will.
 You may want to agree to leave a specific amount to the surviving spouse and the rest to any surviving children, or you may want to use life insurance to provide for your children or your spouse.